yaelevy/PlagiarismDetection/README.md

 ### Building Ground Truth Dataset for Plagiarism Instances

 The training data for this pipeline comes from the PAN Plagiarism Dataset, which provides manually annotated plagiarism instances for supervised learning.
+This part was done localy (not on the cluster).

 #### Dataset Setup